Stigmella cypracma: Biology and behaviour

 Larvae have been recorded from May to October and in December.
 They mine the leaves of their host plant.
-The mine is narrow and does not follow a particular pattern, but is strongly sinuous and tends to isolate within its coils areas of tissue which, when withered, can be recognised as brown patches in the leaf.
-The mine terminates in a blotch.
-The frass is deposited in one or two rows in the middle of the gallery.
-The cocoon is made of brown silk within the mine.
 This makes S. cypracma one of only two species within New Zealand that pupate within their mine.
 Cocoons with live pupae have been found in May, June, August, September and December.

-Adults have been recorded February and from September to November.
+Adults have been recorded on the wing in February and from September to November.
 There are two generations per year.